Greater and lesser omentum

 Depending on how they are lined with visceral peritoneum, abdominal organs are divided into intraperitoneal or retroperitoneal.
 Intraperitoneal organs are completely wrapped in peritoneum.
 Their peritoneal covering is continuous with peritoneal folds called mesenteries.
 A mesentery suspends an intraperitoneal organ from the abdominal wall and carries its neurovascular bundle.
 Mesenteries are named according to the organ they suspend.
 For example, the mesentery of the transverse colon is called the transverse mesocolon.
 Retroperitoneal organs are located posteriorly to the peritoneum, and only their anterior surfaces are covered with peritoneum.
 They do not have a mesentery.

-You can learn more about the peritoneum busing this collection of helpful anatomical resources.
+You can learn more about the peritoneum and peritoneal relations using this collection of helpful anatomical resources.

 As stated above, the peritoneal cavity is the space between the parietal and visceral peritoneal layers.
 It is divided into two spaces that communicate with each other; the greater sac and the lesser sac (omental bursa).
 The greater sac is the larger of the two spaces.
 It extends from the diaphragm to the pelvic cavity.
 It is divided into two compartments by the transverse mesocolon.